trnila/stm32_rpi_examples/examples/spi/Readme.md

 # SPI calculator
-Rasperry PI is SPI master and sends commands to SPI slave STM32.
+Rasperry PI is SPI master sending commands to SPI slave STM32.

 ## Communication
 First byte of each transfer is command byte.